-- With more and more devices being WiFi enabled, it’s getting harder, but if you are looking for new appliances, inquire about models without WiFi or Bluetooth and ask about the ability to turn off those features if you don’t plan on using them.
+- With more and more devices being WiFi enabled, it’s getting harder, but if you are looking for new appliances, inquire about models without WiFi or Bluetooth, or, ask about the ability to turn off those features if you don’t plan on using them.

-- Choose Smart Devices that offer wired ethernet connections, and use a shielded ethernet cable to connect to the internet, not WiFi.
+- Choose Smart Devices that support wired ethernet connections & disabling of RF antennas like Sonos speakers (older generation only), and use a shielded ethernet cable to connect them to the internet, not WiFi.

 - Place any wireless devices (like your WiFi router) that emit high levels of EMF in locations further from where you and your family spend time.
-Consider using timers or switches to turn them off at night, or when not in use.
+Alternatively, invest in a more intelligent, lower EMF router like the JRS Eco and consider using timers or switches (affiliate link) to turn devices like traditional WiFi routers & smart speakers off at night, or whenever they’re not in use.